hkotek/hkotek.com/research.md

 This project studies the syntax and semantics of English questions, using *focus intervention effects* as a diagnostic for the structural position of surface-in-situ *wh*-phrases.
 I argue for *covert movement* of in-situ *wh*-phrases in multiple English questions.
 Further evidence is provided from experimental data, to show that covert *wh*-movement, unlike overt *wh*-movement, often targets positions other than interrogative C. My dissertation expands on parts of this project, developing a new semantics for questions that can account for the data patterns I have discovered.

 to appear
 : Kotek, Hadas and Michael Yoshitaka Erlewine.
-[Covert pied-piping in English multiple *wh*-questions](http://ling.auf.net/lingbuzz/001736).
-Linguistic Inquiry.
+[Covert pied-piping in English multiple *wh*-questions](http://ling.auf.net/lingbuzz/001736). *Linguistic Inquiry*.

 to appear
 : Kotek, Hadas.
-[Intervention out of islands](Kotek-intervention-out-of-islands.pdf).
-Proceedings of the 44th annual meeting of the North East Linguistic Society (NELS).
+[Intervention out of islands](Kotek-intervention-out-of-islands.pdf). *Proceedings of the 44th annual meeting of the North East Linguistic Society (NELS)*.

 2014
 : Kotek, Hadas.
-[Composing Questions](Kotek-dissertation.pdf).
-Doctoral dissertation, Massachusetts Institute of Technology.
+[Composing Questions](Kotek-dissertation.pdf). *Doctoral dissertation*, Massachusetts Institute of Technology.

 2014
 : Kotek, Hadas and Martin Hackl.
 [A new syntax for multiple *wh*-questions: Evidence from real time sentence processing](http://ling.auf.net/lingbuzz/001945).
 Manuscript under review.

 2014
 : Erlewine, Michael Yoshitaka and Hadas Kotek.
-[Intervention in focus pied-piping](http://semanticsarchive.net/Archive/WIzNzViN/erlewine-kotek-nels2013-preprint.pdf).
-Proceedings of the 43th annual meeting of the North East Linguistic Society (NELS), eds.
+[Intervention in focus pied-piping](http://semanticsarchive.net/Archive/WIzNzViN/erlewine-kotek-nels2013-preprint.pdf). *Proceedings of the 43th annual meeting of the North East Linguistic Society (NELS)*, eds.
 Hsin-Lun Huang, Ethan Poole and Amanda Rysling.
 GLSA: Amherst, MA.
 Volume 1, 117-130.

 2013
 : Kotek, Hadas and Martin Hackl.
-[An experimental investigation of interrogative syntax/semantics](http://www.illc.uva.nl/AC/AC2013/uploaded_files/inlineitem/19_Kotek_Hackl.pdf).
-Proceedings of the 2013 Amsterdam Colloquium, eds.
+[An experimental investigation of interrogative syntax/semantics](http://www.illc.uva.nl/AC/AC2013/uploaded_files/inlineitem/19_Kotek_Hackl.pdf). *Proceedings of the 2013 Amsterdam Colloquium*, eds.
 Maria Aloni, Michael Franke and Floris Roelofsen.

 2013
 : Kotek, Hadas.
-[Intervention, covert movement, and focus computation in multiple *wh*-questions](Kotek%20LSA%202013.pdf).
-LSA Annual Meeting extended abstracts.
+[Intervention, covert movement, and focus computation in multiple *wh*-questions](Kotek%20LSA%202013.pdf). *LSA Annual Meeting extended abstracts*.

 The syntax and semantics of *most*